asimon445/PSG_signalProcPipeline/README.md

 The stage that you want these scripts to compute statistics for can be specified in lines that look like this: where_during_sleep_wakes = np.isin(during_sleep_hypno, ['0'])
 The stage can be changed by changing the '0' (which is wake) to '1', '2', '3', or '4' ('4' here is for REM).

+The subfolder 'DataVisualization' has a few scripts in it, but really the only one that is important for the PSG sleep studies is the one called 'barGraphs_with_points'.
+This will make a bar graph with each individual data point overlayed on it.
+In order for this to work, you need to input the individual data values into the line 'y = np.array([([21.11,55.82,15.91,51.2,16.02,21.74,46.38]),np.array([35.67,103.51,25.34,99.91,21.52,37.66,89.34])])'.
+This example will yield 2 bars -- one with the first np array's data overlayed and the second with the second np array's data.
+This one can be a bit confusing for a novice with python because the number of elements in 'x' and 'colors' need to be the same as the number of arrays specified in 'y'.

 Feel free to email me at asimon445@gmail.com or alexander.simon@ucsf.edu if you have any questions.